Zywave/booster/src/_areas/application-framework/developers/api-client.md

 ---
 layout: documentation
 title: API Client
-subtitle: Communicating with Zywave's public APIs, consistently
 ---
+## Communicating with Zywave's public APIs, consistently

 The Application Framework offers a small library that helps with calling [Zywave's public APIs](https://api.zywave.com/docs/).
 If you're using the [API Proxy Element](/application-framework/components/api-proxy/), authorization headers will be applied for you instead!

 **Note:** All code examples on this page assume you are loading the Application Framework from the @zywave/zywave-api-toolkit-bundle.
 This client is also offered via npm/yarn should you so desire at [@zywave/zywave-api-client](https://www.npmjs.com/package/@zywave/zywave-api-client).